 Prostate Cancer Tests

-• What happens next?
-If you have a raised PSA level, you may be offered a digital rectal exam (DRE), an MRI scan or a biopsy of the prostate to help doctors decide if you need further tests and treatment.
+- What happens next?
+If you have a raised PSA level, you may be offered a Digital Rectal Exam (DRE) if you've not had one, or an ultrasound of the prostate.
+Doctors may also order an MRI scan or a biopsy of the prostate to help decide if you need further tests and treatment.

 Annual Wellness Checks (AWC)